 I used to travel a lot.
 One resource I wish I could have had at my disposal during that time was the book Legal Boundaries by State: The Travel Guide for American Gun Owners.
-In this article I give a brief history of my domestic travel and share a few travel pictures, and review the book.
+In this article I give a brief history of my domestic travel and share a few travel pictures.
+And of course I review the book.

 Welcome to Part II of my favorite wilderness survival books.
 In Part I I covered a mindset book, a how-to, and a survival story.
 This post will follow that same format.
 Unlike Part I this post will not have a bad example to share…but I will share a bonus book at the end and it’s one of the most fun books in this genre.